Circus & Dance

 Students will help the faculty and crew set-up and strike the stage.

-The show will be live streamed and recorded.
+The show will be recorded.

 The Charlotte Cirque & Dance Center is looking for team-focused, emerging artists who are a minimum age of 9 and rising to Grade Level 4.
 This training and performance opportunity is open to adults.
 We are looking for students who want to improve their technique and dance and circus arts as well as collaborate on the creation of a new show.
 Because each program is two weeks, we are looking for focused and mature students willing to learn.